ukuku3843/Cardio_Analyst-/README.md

                                                       │  Live Web Dashboard       │
                                                       │  (index.html)             │
                                                       └───────────────────────────┘
+Step 0 - Download
+Downlad the cardio_an zip and unpack the files

 Step 1 — Set Up the Python Microservice
 Install dependencies
 ```Bash